-International stock ownership allows for better global asset diversification but may also create channels for crisis propagation beyond the U.S. borders.
-So far, our analysis has examined ownership-related underpricing only for U.S. nonfinancial stocks, yet it is interesting to extend the analysis to nonfinancial stocks outside the U.S.
+International stock ownership allows for better global asset diversification but may also create channels for crisis propagation beyond the US borders.
+So far, our analysis has examined ownership-related underpricing only for US nonfinancial stocks, yet it is interesting to extend the analysis to nonfinancial stocks outside the USA.

-The larger role of mutual funds in the U.S. stock market suggests that stock exposure through distressed funds is likely to be more widespread and pronounced in the U.S. than in other countries.
-Figure 4 plots the stock exposure distribution separately for the 4,470 U.S. stocks (Panel A), 11,646 developed market stocks ex U.S. stocks (Panel B), and 5,407 emerging market stocks (Panel C).
-The international sample spreads across 22 developed markets and 18 emerging markets.
-As expected, the tail of the stock exposure distribution is fatter for U.S. stocks, compared to other developed market or emerging market stocks.
-Nevertheless, both developed and emerging markets feature a sizable left tail of exposed stocks, for which we can again define a dummy ($DExp^s$) marking the 30% most exposed stocks for each country.
-The cross-country average stock exposure among these 30% most exposed nonfinancial stocks is -0.46% and -0.30% for, respectively, developed market stocks ex U.S. and emerging market stocks, compared to -0.63% in the corresponding U.S. stock sample.
+The larger role of mutual funds in the US stock market suggests that stock exposure through distressed funds is likely to be more widespread and pronounced in the USA than in other countries.
+Figure 4 plots the stock exposure distribution separately for the 4,470 US stocks (Panel A), 11,646 developed market stocks ex US stocks (Panel B), and 5,407 emerging market stocks (Panel C).
+The international sample spreads across twenty-two developed markets and eighteen emerging markets.
+As expected, the tail of the stock exposure distribution is fatter for US stocks, compared with other developed market or emerging market stocks.
+Nevertheless, both developed and emerging markets feature a sizable left tail of exposed stocks, for which we can again define a dummy (DExp^s) marking the 30% most exposed stocks for each country.
+The cross-country average stock exposure among these 30% most exposed nonfinancial stocks is -0.46% and -0.30% for, respectively, developed market stocks ex US and emerging market stocks, compared with -0.63% in the corresponding US stock sample.